Open-Microfrontends/open-microfrontends-generator/README.md

 ```

 > [!NOTE]
-> This implementation contains a compatibility layer for *Mashroom Server* for demo purposes.
+> This template generates a compatibility layer for *Mashroom Server*.
 > It will be removed as soon as *Mashroom Server* supports *OpenMicrofrontends* natively (with 3.0).

 ### startersBrowserStandalone